 Annual and Salary Reviews

-Non-tenure track faculty are reviewed twice, through two different and distinct processes: the selective salary review process and the annual review process.
-Should these two be merged into one, the faculty aware of the changes should contact the Union immediately.
-The annual review process in Article XX for non-tenured faculty members is intended to prepare non-tenured faculty for contract renewal.
+Academic staff without ESS/tenure are reviewed twice, through two different and distinct processes: the selective salary review process and the annual review process.
+Should these two be merged into one, the academic staff member aware of the changes should contact the Union immediately.
+The annual review process in Article XX is intended to prepare non-ESS/tenure track academic staff members for contract renewal.
 For a Things Worth Knowing handout about Annual Reviews, click here.

 Workload issues are governed by the provisions of Article XXIV, Professional Duties, of the Collective Bargaining Agreement (CBA).
 The contract requires workloads to be “reasonable and fair.”
-The contract also allows for individuals to appeal changes in workloads when they are outside “departmental norms”.
-Such a request must be filed within ten working days after notification has been sent by certified, registered, express mail, FedEx, or after having been personally served.
+The contract also allows for individuals to appeal changes in workloads when they are considered a “substantial change” in the duties contrary to his/her responsibilities.
+A review of substantial changes in duties can be initiated by a member within five (5) days of the members being notified of a change.
 Please contact the Union as soon as possible if you believe your workload has been changed unfairly or unilaterally.

 Leaves and Time Off

 Leaves of absence are governed by the provisions of Article XIII, Leaves of Absence, of the Collective Bargaining Agreement (CBA).
 Occasionally a bargaining unit member may need an unpaid leave of absence for personal or professional reasons.
 These can be applied for under the provisions of Article XIII.
 For a quick hand-out about leaves of absence, click here.